I believe that everybody deserves the right to live their most unapologetic,

 I’m a registered dietitian nutritionist by training

-(which means I had to take a LOT of science classes in college and *somehow* managed to make it through two semesters of organic chemistry), though that really doesn’t describe the work that I do anymore.
+(which means I had to take a LOT of science classes in college and made it through two semesters of organic chemistry), though that doesn’t really describe the work that I do anymore.

 In reality, now I am more of a: